jeffThompson/CreativeProgramming2/Week01_InteractiveTypography/README.md

 Over the next two weeks, your assignment is to create a landing page for a brand's website, focusing on interactive typography.
 You'll need to think about stylistic choices in the context of a client-driven project and their brand (color, typefaces used, overall character) but are also encouraged to creatively/wildly experiment.
 Your choice of "brand" to work with is up to you: it can be a real company, one from film/TV/fiction, an organization, or a person.

+Typography should be the key focus here: think about fun, creative, experimental, weird, engaging ways to play with letters, their shapes, and words.
+What fonts best suit your project?
+What kinds of visuals and interactions best suit the brand you're working with?
+Should the colors be muted and the shapes geometric?
+Or look cartoony with bright colors?
+While typography should be the central part of the project, feel free to add visual elements that make your piece engaging.
+You're also welcome to create additional assets for your piece, including shapes (perhaps in Illustrator), sounds, etc.

-We'll start with defining the project's visuals and create some code sketches that explore possible approaches.
-The goal here is to connect the brand's identity (which you are welcome to push into new territory) with the visuals you create and to practice the kind of ideation > presentation > refinement process that happens with client-based work.
+We'll start with defining how the project's visuals should look, connecting them to the brand's existing identity (which you are welcom to push into new territory).
+This kind of ideation > presentation > refinement process is very common in client-based work.
 After a round of feedback on your sketches, you'll turn one of those ideas into a finished project.

 *Above: an animation by [Cecilia Erlich](https://dribbble.com/shots/8974488-New-ideas).
 The text reads "boredom is your imagination calling to you"*